• Skip to primary navigation

 • Place garlic, with exposed cloves, cut side up, in a baking dish or pot.
 Add herbs and olive oil to just cover the garlic.
 Depending on the size of the dish or pot, you may need to add more olive oil to cover the heads of garlic.
 Sprinkle with salt and pepper.
 Cover with foil and transfer baking dish or pot to the oven.

-• Bake until heads of garlic are soft, fragrant and lightly browned; 1hr – 1hr 15min.
+• Bake until heads of garlic are soft, fragrant and deeply golden; 1hr – 1hr 15min.

 • Let cool completely and transfer to an airtight container and refrigerate up to 2 weeks.
 Oil can be strained after a day or two and refrigerated separately.